LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_htc.md

 ```
 6. Visit the [HTCDev Bootloader Unlock](http://www.htcdev.com/bootloader/) website and follow the instructions there to obtain your unlock key and unlock your bootloader.
 If your device does not appear in the drop-down list, select **All Other Supported Models**.

-    {% include alerts/note.html content="If your device is not supported by the HTCDev Bootloader Unlock website, you will need to use an alternative bootloader unlock method like [SunShine](http://theroot.ninja/)." %}
+    {% include alerts/note.html content="If your device is not supported by the HTCDev Bootloader Unlock website, you may be able to use an alternative bootloader unlock method like [SunShine](http://theroot.ninja/), though they only support some devices/firmwares." %}

 7. If the device doesn't automatically reboot, reboot it.
 It should now be unlocked.
 8. Since the device resets completely, you will need to re-enable USB debugging to continue.